samachillesx/linux-server-administration/docs/security.md

 sudo apt upgrade -y
 ```

-Updates should be performed regularly in a real server environment rather than only during initial setup.
+I would ensure that system updates are performed regularly in a real server environment rather than only during the initial setup.
+Keeping the system up to date helps maintain security and reduces exposure to known vulnerabilities.

 ---

 # 9. Service Exposure

-The server was checked for listening network services using:
+I checked the server for listening network services using:

 ```bash
 sudo ss -tulpn